dereksonderegger/141/docs/06_X-Y_relationships.md

 3. From the [Gapminder.com](www.gapminder.com/data) website, I've downloaded a bunch of interesting covariates about countries.
 You can find my dataset at my GitHub site in a
 [.csv file](https://raw.githubusercontent.com/dereksonderegger/141/master/data-raw/Gapminder.csv).
-The variables I've included include the country region, year, population size, population growth, percent of population with basic sanitation, GDP per capita, Total GDP, life expectancy, adult male and female labor force participation rates. *Fertility is the number of children per woman, so a fertility rate of 2 children per woman is a stable population.*
+The variables I've included include the country region, year, population size, population growth, percent of population with basic sanitation, GDP per capita, Total GDP, life expectancy, adult male and female labor force participation rates. *Fertility is the number of children per woman, so a fertility rate of 2 children per woman is a stable population.
+For this question, create some version of the graphs presented in this chapter.
+We will address geographic maps in the next chapter.*
     a) For all the following questions, only consider the year 2015.
     b) Investigate the relationship between GDP and GDP_per_capita.
 Why should we prefer to work with GDP_per_capita when comparing standards of living between, say, the United States and Canada?
     c) Investigate the relationship between life expectancy, fertility, and GDP_per_capita.
 Do these relationships seem to vary by region?
 Comment on your graphs and relationships that you observe.